Eastern Front (World War II): Casualties

 The fighting involved millions of Axis and Soviet troops along the broadest land front in military history.
 It was by far the deadliest single theatre of the European portion of World War II with up to 8.7 to 10 million military deaths on the Soviet side (although, depending on the criteria used, casualties in the Far East theatre may have been similar in number).
-Axis military deaths were 5 million of which around 4,000,000 were German deaths.
+Axis military deaths were 5 million, of which around 4,000,000 were German deaths.

 Included in this figure of German losses is the majority of the 2 million German military personnel listed as missing or unaccounted for after the war.
 Rüdiger Overmans states that it seems entirely plausible, while not provable, that one half of these men were killed in action and the other half died in Soviet custody.
 Official OKW Casualty Figures list 65% of Heer killed/missing/captured as being lost on the Eastern Front from 1 September 1939, to 1 January 1945 (four months and a week before the conclusion of the war), with front not specified for losses of the Kriegsmarine and Luftwaffe.

 Estimated civilian deaths range from about 14 to 17 million.
 Over 11.4 million Soviet civilians within pre-1939 Soviet borders were killed, and another estimated 3.5 million civilians were killed in the annexed territories.
 The Nazis exterminated one to two million Soviet Jews (including the annexed territories) as part of the Holocaust.
 Soviet and Russian historiography often uses the term "irretrievable casualties".
 According to the Narkomat of Defence order (No. 023, 4 February 1944), the irretrievable casualties include killed, missing, those who died due to war-time or subsequent wounds, maladies and chilblains and those who were captured.

 The huge death toll was attributed to several factors, including brutal mistreatment of POWs and captured partisans, the large deficiency of food and medical supplies in Soviet territories, and atrocities committed mostly by the Germans against the civilian population.
-The multiple battles and the use of scorched earth tactics destroyed agricultural land, infrastructure, and whole towns, leaving much of the population homeless and without food.
+The multiple battles and the use of scorched earth tactics destroyed agricultural and other infrastructure, and civilian housing, leaving much of the population homeless and without food.